Yrkki/project-server/README.md

 # Life Project Server

-Forward proxy for the LifeSpan family of products
+Forward proxy for the LifeSpan℠. family of products

 This project was generated with [Express' application generator](https://github.com/expressjs/generator) version 4.15.5.